Lower Back Pain

 were found in only 64% of the patients, while 28% complained of

-significant back or leg pain, and 7.3% had a repeat operation - Another, larger study, also published in SPINE, followed the long-term
+significant back or leg pain, and 7.3% had a repeat operation

 results of 575 back surgery patients.
 According to the study, 70% still